Project information

 Axure prototype testing was performed to understand exactly what functionality was required from admins to process grants and what information was a priorty to make these decisions.
 A customised work area was created with a task list guiding an admin through the process of reviewing a grant application.

-Application task flow mapping
+Application task flow mapping for the application front end portal

 Task flows to map out the journeys for each step in the application journey were created so that a high level view of the intended functionality could be used in discussions with development teams to validate whether certain features were technically feasible before crafting detailed wireframes based on content from our content team and actual application questions.